unplugin/unplugin-icons/README.md

 }
 ```

-or you can rename the Vue configuration file to `vue.config.mjs` and use static import syntax (you should use latest `@vue/cli-service ^5.0.8`):
+You can also rename the Vue configuration file to `vue.config.mjs` and use static import syntax (you should use latest `@vue/cli-service ^5.0.8`):
 ```ts
 // vue.config.mjs
 import Icons from 'unplugin-icons/webpack'